Persons wanting to provide testimony during public hearings at city council meetings may:

 - Submit written comments and/or register to speak before noon on the day of the meeting using the Business from the public button next to the title of the meeting; or,

-Appear in person at the meeting and register to speak.(suspended due to COVID)
+Appear in person at the meeting and register to speak.(suspended due to the pandemic)

 - Speakers will be limited to three minutes, unless extended by the Mayor.

 - Business from the public is not scheduled for every Council meeting.

 January 12, 2022, Meeting

 - Microphones should be muted and webcams should be turned off when joining.
 You will be admitted when it is your turn to speak.